edgedb/edgedb-js/docs/api/connection.rst

             awaiting on, so it is not necessary to explicitly call ``close()`` if it is more convenient for your application.

+            (This does not apply to Deno, since Deno is missing the required API's to `unref` idle connections)

     .. js:method:: isClosed(): boolean

         Returns true if ``close()`` has been called on the client.